 The Community Development department continues to work closely with the tenant committee in trying to ensure that the voice of the tenants is heard by management, and that tenant concerns are taken into account when making decisions.

-The restructuring of the tenant committee in 2015 was to ensure that all tenants were heard at MHA management level, and that their concerns were taken into account when making decisions that affect them.
+The restructuring of the tenant committee in 2015 was to ensure that all tenants were heard at Capital City Housing management level, and that their concerns were taken into account when making decisions that affect them.
 In order to do this, the committee was structured to consist of one block representative from each block.
 The block rep is elected by the block concerned, and upon assumption of duty as a block rep, immediately becomes a member of the committee.

 The block reps are really the most important aspect of the committee process.
 They are the ones with the ‘ear to the ground’, so to speak.
 And, because of this, they are a more reflexive and responsive way to get the interests of the tenants to the attention of management.